Br3ad9999/not-intresting/README.md

 # Gym Management System Backend Setup

-This project now uses a Node/Express backend with PostgreSQL for:
+This project uses a Node/Express backend with PostgreSQL for:

 - member signup and login
 - session-based authentication